WebAssembly/wasi-libc/README.md

 ## What is this?

-This is a "reference sysroot", which is meant to be part of a common C ABI that can be shared across C libraries and compilers.
-While it's intended to (eventually) be usable in its own right, we fully expect other implementations to be used in practice by many different systems, though we do hope that in those cases, this library defines a useful ABI that can be followed.
+It's several things.

+First, it's a usable libc.
+It builds a "sysroot" which can be pointed to by compilers, such as Clang 8.0, using the wasm32-unknown-wasi-musl target triple.
+It's experimental, but it is already sufficient to run basic programs.

+Second, it's a "reference" implementation, which means the interfaces defined here can be used by other tools and libraries, even if they don't use the actual implementations here.
+For example, we don't expect everyone will want to use the exact `malloc` implementation provided here, but tools and libraries using an ABI-compatible `malloc` interface will be able to interoperate regardless of which actual implementation is used.

+Third, it's an example showing the use of the WASI API.
+The libc functionality is implemented using calls to WASI functions.

 ## Usage

-Obtain a WebAssembly-supporting C compiler, and then run:
+Obtain a WebAssembly-supporting C compiler (currently this is only clang, though we'd like to support other compilers as well), and then run:

 ```
 make WASM_CC=/path/to/wasm/supporting/c/compiler